vghost01/hearthstone-card-change-lookup/README.md

 ## Setup
 Clone this repository with `git clone https://github.com/vghost01/hearthstone-card-change-lookup` or [download it as a zip](https://github.com/vghost01/hearthstone-card-change-lookup/archive/refs/heads/main.zip).

+You need to have [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed on your computer.

-Needs a working internet connection.
+The program needs a working internet connection.
 Connects to HearthstoneJSON's site.

 ## Configuration
 Before running anything, adjust `config.ini` in Notepad or a similar app.